 Alan Bowker served for thirty-five years in Canada's foreign service, including as High Commissioner to Guyana.
-He has a PhD in Canadian history and has taught at Royal Military College.
+He has a PhD in Canadian history and has taught at the Royal Military College of Canada.
 He lives in Ottawa.

 Alan Bowker was born in Medicine Hat, Alberta.
 He received his primary and secondary education in Winnipeg, Toronto, Chatham (New Jersey), and Oakville (Ontario).
 In 1965 he graduated with an honours BA in Modern History (English Option) from the University of Toronto, followed by an MA in history, and a PhD in Canadian history from the same university.